Published: · Modified: by Sandhya Ramakrishnan · This post may contain affiliate links

 Procedure –

-• Once the wheat flour and gum has cooled down mix them both together and add the sugar and cardamom to it.
-Mix it well and start shaping them into small balls.
+Once the wheat flour and gum have cooled down, mix them and add the sugar and cardamom to it.
+Mix it well and start shaping it into small balls.
 The gum makes it quite easy to shape, but if in case you are having trouble shaping the laddus, add a little bit of melted ghee and then shape them.
-Store it an airtight container.
+Store it in an airtight container.

 Dal Baati